apache/fury-site/docs/introduction/support-matrix.md

 ---

 Use this matrix to confirm the documented API surface before choosing a capability.
-A runtime page does not imply support for every Fory product.
+A runtime page does not imply support for every Fory capability.

 | Capability                  | Documented runtimes                                                                | Interoperability                                         |
 | --------------------------- | ---------------------------------------------------------------------------------- | -------------------------------------------------------- |